 Entering Vikings season 6 episode 20, we knew that we were going to be emotional.
 How could we not be, given that this was the series finale?
 (Warning: SPOILERS within from the last episode.)

 Want more Vikings video discussion?
 Then be sure to check out our review of the final episodes at the bottom of this article!
-Once you do that, subscribe to Matt & Jess on YouTube and then also view our playlist.
+Once you do that, subscribe to Matt & Jess on YouTube.

 From the get-go, it was clear that death was probably around every corner in this episode.
 We saw some of that play out in the battle over England.
 The Saxons ultimately were the victor, which has been known in history.
 Lives were also lost.
 Harald was defeated and slain, but the most notable death was that of Ivar the Boneless.
 The way that he died was both brutal and also emotional, especially seeing Hvitserk stand over him, reiterating that the name Ivar the Boneless would never be forgotten.